ampretia/fabric-application-examples/docs/Running-Commercial-Paper-Contract.md

 ### Getting an 'unstable' build

-As Fabric 1.3 is yet to be a formal release, use the `getEdgeFabricDocker.sh` in the `infrastructure` directory to pull down the master branch docker containers.
+You can use the script  `getEdgeFabricDocker.sh` in the `infrastructure` directory to pull down the master branch docker containers.

 ```
 $ ./fabric-application-examples/infrastructure/getEdgeFabricDocker.sh